RCM Accredited training and treatment for Birth Trauma – why BTR therapy is the right course

-Jenny is an international teacher, trainer and speaker who is a qualified Human Givens Psychotherapist and birth trauma specialist of over 18 years.
-You can read more about Jenny here
+Jenny is an international teacher, trainer, and speaker who is a qualified Human Givens Psychotherapist and birth trauma specialist of over 17 years.
+You can read more about Jenny here.

-Jenny is supported in her training by a qualified midwife and practicing BTR practitioner who acts as student well-being support and assistant teacher.
+Jenny is supported in her training by two past students, who act as student support and assistant teachers.

 BTR Therapy was developed in response to the growing need for an effective, fast and safe treatment for birth trauma and PTSD.
-According to the Birth Trauma Association 10,000 women a year are diagnosed with birth trauma and PTSD - just the tip of the iceberg.
+According to the Birth Trauma Association 10,000 women a year are diagnosed with birth trauma and PTSD – I believe that this is just the tip of the iceberg.

-The screening system in the UK focuses primarily on PND so birth trauma is not being recognised / diagnosed by birth professionals and woman and their partners are not being offered appropriate treatment.
+The screening system in the UK focuses primarily on PND, so birth trauma is not being recognised/diagnosed by birth professionals, and women and their partners are therefore not being offered appropriate treatment.

-BTR therapy is a unique programme of learning designed to offer birth professionals, including midwives, obstetricians, GP's, health visitors, doulas, hypnobirthing practitioners the necessary screening systems and effective tools and techniques to treat birth trauma and the associated symptoms quickly, safely and effectively.
+BTR therapy is a unique programme of learning designed to offer birth professionals, including midwives, obstetricians, GP’s, health visitors, doulas, and hypnobirthing practitioners the necessary screening systems and effective tools and techniques to treat birth trauma and the associated symptoms quickly, safely, and effectively.

 Jenny is passionate about training highly qualified birth professionals to the highest standard to be able to offer patient led care.